Lanecrest/DeepDrillAlert/README.md

 - Included my own German and Spanish (both Latin American and Castilian as I believe the grammar would be the same) localizations
 - Created GitHub project with MIT License.

-## 0.2.0 [08/24/24]
-- Updated mod to allow localization.
-- Included my own German and Spanish (both Latin American and Castilian as I believe the grammar would be the same) localizations
-- Created GitHub project with MIT License.

 ## 0.1.0 [08/24/24]
 - Initial creation, hardcoded alert language for forbidden deep drills.